 3. Apologizing to a customer for poor service

-When it comes to “poor service,” there’s needing to wait another 20 minutes for your takeout order to be ready, and then there’s the case of the United Airlines traveler being forcibly removed from a flight in 2017.
+When it comes to “poor service,” there’s needing to wait another 20 minutes for your takeout order to be ready, and then there’s the world-famous case of the United Airlines traveler being forcibly removed from a flight back in 2017—something that people still remember to this day.

 While an apology is only step one in rebuilding customer trust after a situation like this, the letter establishes expectations for the company going forward.
 Beyond just saying they’re sorry, they continue to take accountability by promising to hold internal reviews and audits to improve their procedures.